MotusanGroup/bhelpful/README.md

 		});
 	}

-If you want all your help targets to be rendered this way, set defaultRenderer to this function during initialization.
+If you want all your help targets to be rendered this way, set *defaultRenderer* to this function during initialization.

-If you only want to use this for a specific resource, assign it that resource as follows:
+If you only want to use this for a specific resource, assign it to that resource as follows:

 	"Some Feature" : {
 		"selector" : "#featureDiv",